emdb-empiar/sfftk/docs/annotating.rst

 Adding A Segment Name
 `````````````````````````````

-The ``-s/--segment-name`` flag takes a single argument or quoted string to name the segment.
+The ``-n/--segment-name`` flag takes a single argument or quoted string to name the segment.

 .. code:: bash

-    sff notes add -i 9911 -s "Top-most segment" file.sff
+    sff notes add -i 9911 -n "Top-most segment" file.sff
     sff notes add -i 9911 --segment-name "Top-most segment" file.sff

 Adding A Segment Description
 ``````````````````````````````````````````````````````

-Use the ``-D/--description`` flag to add a description.
+Use the ``-d/--description`` flag to add a description.
 Multi-word descriptions will need to be quoted.

 .. code:: bash

-    sff notes add -i 9911 -D 'a very good description' file.sff sff notes add --segment-id 9911 --description 'a very good description' file.sff
+    sff notes add -i 9911 -d 'a very good description' file.sff sff notes add --segment-id 9911 --description 'a very good description' file.sff

 Adding The Number of Instances